d-protsenko/tutorials/quickstart/how_to_start.md

 * `remove-item`
 * `clear-storage`

-And on top of that, we need additional feature, `endpoint-configuration`.
-This feature is necessary for our application to be able to receive requests and send responses.
+And on top of that, we need two additional features:
+- `endpoint-configuration` - this feature is necessary for our application to be able to receive requests and send responses.
 We'll write it in the first place.
+- `status-code-setter` - this feature contains the actor which sets provided status code to the response body.
+We'll use it to handle `ItemNotFoundException`.

-#### Endpoint configuration
+#### endpoint-configuration
 Run `make cf artId="endpoint-configuration" artPack="endpoint_configuration"` and remove `src` folder from generated feature, we won't need it in this feature.
 Modify it's `config.json` as in the code example below.

 ```json